Childhood and adolescent obesity have become what most would agree to epidemic proportions in the United States today.

--Today, at least one of every four children is overweight; some studies have it as one in three.
+-Today, at least one in every four children is overweight; some studies have it as one in three .
 Teens don't fare any better because overweight children often learn eating patterns that then become a part of their lives.

 These lifestyle choices follow them into their adolescence, making it very difficult to shed the pounds gained in childhood.

-Diabetes stemming from childhood obesity, used to be a rare occurrence, and doctors were shocked when the first cases that were linked to weight gain, started showing up.
+Diabetes mood from childhood obesity, used to be a rare occurrence, and doctors were shocked when the first cases linked to weight gain started showing up.

-These were treated as isolated cases, until more and more doctors saw an alarming pattern of both type 2 diabetes, and even heart problems in children, and both are increasing.
+These were treated as isolated cases, until more and more doctors saw an alarming pattern of both type 2 diabetes, and even heart problems in children, and both were increasing.

-Unlike the genetic and/or inherited form of diabetes, type 2 diabetes is thought to be entirely preventable if weight is kept under control.
+Unlike the genetic and / or inherited form of diabetes, type 2 diabetes is thought to be completely preventable if weight is kept under control.

 -Early signs of heart problems, in children?